CaptainSapphire/PH-s-Blog/_posts/2025-09-24-GWC Workshop-AI for the Job Hunt.md

 - Create + (in top write menu)
 - Google Gemini Gems are similar to ChatGPTs GPTs (according to the host)
 - [Here's the GPT Crystal made](https://chatgpt.com/g/g-68d32e7be1488191820004dfb0b6d6ac-star-technique-interview-helper)
+- "If you can't find something in the menus, asking ChatGPT where it is"
 -